Couchbase Web Console

 Once the cluster is running, all its administrators must authenticate, in order to access its features.
 Therefore, when port 8091 is accessed by means of the browser, the following interface is displayed:

 Enter username and password, and left-click on the Sign In button to access the console.

 Detailed information on authenticating with Couchbase Server is provided in Authentication.

 On the user’s successful login, the console displays the Dashboard.
 If this is the user’s first-time access, the appearance is as follows:

 The display thus consists of a banner with interactive controls; a main panel, which allows display of data and configuration fields; a left-hand navigation bar, which allows the main panel’s content to be determined; and a lower panel, which displays current status on the cluster.
 These are described below.

 At the left, the banner features the name of the console, as determined during server-setup.
 It also displays the name of the currently displayed screen, Dashboard.
 At the right, it provides information identifying the version of the server that is being run, and the build number.

 In the white horizontal band immediately above the banner, at the right-hand side, three interactive options appear:

 activity.
-When Couchbase Server is engaged in an activity of any considerable duration (such as loading data, or distributing data across multiple nodes), an alert is provided; in the form of an interactive, orange icon. click on this, to display the notification.
+When Couchbase Server is engaged in an activity of any considerable duration (such as loading data, or distributing data across multiple nodes), an alert is provided; in the form of an interactive, orange icon.
+Left-click on this, to display the notification.
 For example:

 help.
 Tabs that respectively allow all customers to access documentation for the server-release; and allow certain customers to contact Couchbase Customer Support.